Top tips for walking with your recovering dog

 Walk slowly with your recovering dog.

 Early in recovery, do make sure that your dog walks really slowly.
-This will speed up recovery by allowing your your dog to place each leg safely.
-(Your dog isn’t yet ready to use all four legs at a higher speed.)
+This will speed up recovery by allowing them to place each leg safely.
 This is the case whether your dog is recovering from an injury, or has had an operation on a leg or on the spine.

 Setting the correct pace

 In most cases, the safest walking speed for your recovering dog will be slower than how he or she usually chooses to move.

 During early recovery, your dog should be walking and not trotting.
 Watch out for this, as many dogs choose to trot whenever they go out “for a walk”.
 The trot is a bit faster than walking, and it is a bouncy, two-step movement.

 So you shouldn’t take your dog faster than his or her walking speed.
 As a general rule for the average-sized owner, this means that you, the owner, should walk:

 - slightly slower than usual if next to a Labrador retriever